“As of 2022 we our mission to help shelter dogs continues, however we are no longer a 501(c)3.”

 Thank you all for your many years of support, and please consider helping your local animal shelter!”

-Bound Angels provided unique life saving services to shelters, humane societies and rescue organizations nationwide for over 12 years.
+Bound Angels has provided unique life saving training to shelters, humane societies and rescue organizations nationwide since 2008.

-Proven logical solutions and life saving tools that help save the lives of a multitude of dogs who might otherwise not survive.
+Proven, logical solutions and life saving skills that help save the lives of a multitude of dogs who might otherwise perish.

 Bound Angels’ logical solutions and training tools have proven to be successful in large city shelter systems as well as in small humane societies.